sequence-sh/scl-vscode/Client/README.md

 To run SCL when using this extension:

-1. Open an .SCL file.
+1. Open a `.scl` file.
 2. Use the `SCL: Run Sequence` command.

 ## Documentation

-Documentation is available at [docs.reductech.io](https://docs.reductech.io)
+Documentation is available at [https://sequence.sh](https://sequence.sh/docs/intro).